Rappaport Connects Gateway |

 He became counsel to Hale and Dorr (later Wilmer Hale) for nine years before forming his law firm: Smith Segel and Ruddock.
 He is a graduate of Harvard College, Boston College Law School, and the Harvard Kennedy School of Government.

-James serves on the Board of Trustees of the Massachusetts Historical Society, the Board of Trustees of Cambridge College, the Board of Trustees of the Jewish Arts Collaborative, the regional Board of the American Jewish Committee, and the Chair of the Board of Advisors of the Rappaport Institute of Harvard.
+James serves on the Board of Trustees of the Massachusetts Historical Society, the Board of Trustees of Cambridge College, the Board of Trustees of the Jewish Arts Collaborative, and the regional Board of the American Jewish Committee.

 Jerome Lyle Rappaport Founder, 1927-2021